 |

 Reflection of light, spherical mirrors, mirror formula.
-Refraction of light, total internal reflection and its applications, optical fibers, refraction at spherical surfaces, lenses, thin lens formula, lens maker’s formula.
-Magnification, power of a lens, combination of thin lenses in contact, combination of a lens and a mirror.
+Refraction of light, total internal reflection and its applications, optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lens maker’s formula.
+Magnification, power of a lens, combination of thin lenses in contact, a combination of a lens and a mirror.

 Diffraction - differences between interference and diffraction of light- diffraction grating.
 Polarisation of light waves - polarisation by reflection - Brewster’s law - double refraction - nicol prism - uses of plane polarised light and Polaroids - rotatory polarisation - polarimeter. |